seungh06/node-sh/README.md

 [![license](https://img.shields.io/badge/license-MIT-9999FF?style=for-the-badge)](/LICENSE)

 Node-sh is an implementations and executions of bash commands for node.js that runs on mac os, linux and windows.
-It execute your operating system's shell commands, implement bash commands and functionalize it.
+It execute your os shell commands more easily, implement bash commands and functionalize it.

 ### 🕹 Install
 ```bash